 Of course, I had to style this wooden trunk and take some photos before passing it on to my son!

 The trunk is now with its new owner in the city.

-I sent my son a 'before' photo of this wooden trunk but he didn't see it again until it was all finished.
+I sent my son a 'before' photo of this wood trunk but he didn't see it again until it was all finished.
 He was really surprised to see the transformation and says, it turned out even better than he thought it would.
 It looks fabulous in his modern industrial style room at the shared house.

 So how much did this wooden trunk makeover cost?

 - Wood trim – a few euros (sorry I can't remember how much but it didn't cost a lot).

 - Galvanised corner brackets approx. €6.00 for eight pieces.

 - Wood stain, rust blocker (for the original metal handles and hinges and black metal paint (for the new metal brackets) - all of these were already on hand from other projects.